-If a Refer result is received, we recommend doing the Triple Factor Hearing Screener to get an indication of the likely cause.
+If a loss is indicated by the audiogram, we recommend doing the Triple Factor Hearing Screener to get an indication of the likely cause.
 If this is not possible, the Client should see their doctor for further advice.

 NB: If there are reservations about the result i.e. the result is not in line with other indicators, we recommend re-testing or seeking further diagnostic assessment.